soyuka/dpicker/docs/README.md

 ## Date Adapter

 Because framework agnostic also means that we don't want to force you to use one or another Date library, DPicker uses a `DateAdapter`.
 It's a simple bridge module that exposes needed functions.
 If you want to implement your own date adapter, implement the [DateAdapter as documented in the API](_api#momentadapter).
+Dates MUST be immutable!

 Referencing the `dateAdapter` of your choice is done through the static property: